forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 ## Connect to a Salesforce Org

 Next, connect an org to your Code Builder environment.
 During the course of development, you'll use different types of orgs for different stages.
-For example, it's common to use a Developer sandbox or Development Edition org during the development phase, and move to other sandbox types for integration, testing, and staging.
+For example, it's common to use a Developer sandbox or Developer Edition org during the development phase, and move to other sandbox types for integration, testing, and staging.
 Eventually, you'll deploy your changes to a production org.
 You can connect Code Builder to any of these orgs to deploy or retrieve metadata.

 To connect to an org the first time you launch Code Builder: